Lap Band Surgery - Fort Worth, Mansfield & Plano

 - Constipation

-- A Possibility of the band slipping or eroding into the stomach
+- Possibility of the band slipping or eroding into the stomach

-If you wish to lose weight, the Dr. Sachin Kukreja and the team at DFW Bariatrics and General Surgery can help.
+If you wish to learn more about laparoscopic gastric banding or have your gastric band adjusted, Dr. Sachin Kukreja, Dr. Elizabeth Hooper, and Dr. Barr and the team at DFW Bariatrics and General Surgery can help.
 Our doctors provide comprehensive assistance at every stage of your weight loss journey.
-For more information on Laparoscopic Adjustable Gastric Banding in the Dallas Fort-Worth areas, simply call 469-620-0222 or fill out our online appointment form and we will take it from there.
+We take a comprehensive approach to lap band surgery, ensuring each patient receives guidance tailored to their health goals and lifestyle.
+For more information on Laparoscopic Adjustable Gastric Banding in the Dallas, Fort Worth, Mansfield & Plano area, simply call 469-620-0222 or fill out our online appointment form and we will take it from there.